core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 2.04 Changed
 ~~~~

-## PATCH - Updating specific data nodes
+## iPATCH - Updating specific data nodes

-The PATCH method is used by CoOL clients to modify a subset of a datastore.
+The iPATCH method is used by CoOL clients to modify a subset of a datastore.

 To modify a datastore, the CoOL client sends a CoAP PATH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node instance(s) to be updated, inserted or deleted.
 This list is encoded using a CBOR array and contains a sequence of pairs of "instance-identifier" and associated values.